Engineering Insight Architecture Best Practices ~10 min read

 pub fn get_mut(this: &mut Arc<T>) -> Option<&mut T>

-which do runtime check to make sure this is the sole owner, and return None otherwise.
+which do a runtime check to make sure this is the sole owner, and return None otherwise.
 Internally, they do reference counting, while Rc is cheaper but thread unsafe (!Send + !Sync), and Arc is thread safe (Send + Sync) when T is thread safe (Send + Sync).

 By clearly separating and defining ownership and exclusive versus shared access, Rust’s complexity transforms into logical clarity.
 Moves, borrows, Send, Sync, and runtime checks become intuitive and predictable tools in your programming toolbox.